awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/hello-world.md

 13. Wait until connected.

-14. The EduKit will reboot, and the EduKit screen will display a HelloWorld _Connecting_ screen:
+14. The M5Stack Core2 will reboot, and the device screen will display a HelloWorld _Connecting_ screen:

    <p align="center">
    <img src="/img/workshops/starter/HelloWorld-Connecting.png" width="60%" />
    </p>

-16. Once connected to the AWS IoT Core generated in the AWS Account (which was created by the Administrator in the SimpleIOT Backend installation) and a secure connection is established, the EduKit screen will display the _Hello World!_ message with a "blue planet and flag" icon.
+16. Once connected to the AWS IoT Core generated in the AWS Account (which was created by the Administrator in the SimpleIOT Backend installation) and a secure connection is established, the device screen will display the _Hello World!_ message with a "blue planet and flag" icon.

    <p align="center">
    <img src="/img/workshops/starter/HelloWorld-Connected.png" width="50%" />